Table of contents

 We’ve got you covered on what’s happening next with the Delaware minimum wage and what you need to do as a small business owner to be prepared.

 The Delaware minimum wage is $9.75, $2.50 higher than the federal minimum wage.
 However, for the first 90 days on a new job, adults over the age of 18 years old may be paid $8.75 as a training wage.
 Workers between the ages of 14 and 17 have a minimum wage of $8.75.
 For employees who receive tips in Delaware, minimum wage is $2.23.

 Will Delaware’s minimum wage change in 2022?

 In late July 2021, Delaware Gov. John Carney signed a bill that will progressively raise the state standard minimum wage from $10.50 on January 1, 2022 an hour to $15 by January 1, 2025.

 |Hourly wage rate||Effective date|

 |$13.25||January 1, 2024|

 How should small business owners prepare for changes to the minimum wage?

-With increases to the state minimum wage scheduled, we recommend taking the following steps to ensure you’re prepared:
+While a change to the state minimum wage isn’t scheduled beyond 2021, with new bills under consideration, it’s smart to plan for when the time comes.
+We recommend taking the following steps to ensure you’re prepared:

 - Reevaluate your staffing plan: Review your monthly sales and overhead costs to see if your current staffing levels are efficient.
 Depending on the size and type of business you own, it may make sense to reduce full-time staff throughout the year and hire contract employees during your busy seasons.